aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 bike_rides <- rbind(df1,df2,df3,df4,df5,df6,df7,df8,df9,df10,df11,df12)
 ```

-The first step I took to clean the data was removing any empty rows or
+The first step taken to clean the data was removing any empty rows or
 columns from **bike\_rides**.

 ``` r